Travisrowe/Discord_Bot/README.md

 ### Overview

-Developing a bot for the group-speak application, Discord, which has
+Developing a bot for the group-speak application, Discord, which has -Joining ability
+    - join a chat channel
 - Messaging capabilities
     - Programmer defined messages OR
     - User defined messages
-- Audio capabilites: The ability to join a chat channel and play snippets of audio
+- Audio capabilites: play snippets of audio